stat545ubc-2024/CalcRelAb/README.md

 appends a column onto the dataframe containing the relative abundance of each OTU for its sample.

+This output can then be used for simple visualisation in base R or ggplot, or saved to simple data formats such as .csv.

 The package also contains data from the phyloseq package, saved and documented in the /data directory.